bcgov/jag-pcss-common/README.md

 GENERIC_PART_ID: generic agency id being configured on server.
 The value is part of CodeValuesSecure's request.

+ORDS_READ_TIME_OUT: Timeout in seconds which expects the response/result from ORDS.

 ### Optional Enviromental Variables
 SPLUNK_HTTP_URL: The url for the splunk hec.